changdio/ToDoList/README.md

 # ToDoList
-Created a to-do list using Angular.
+Created a to-do list in Angular.